conwaycolorlab/ProjectManagement/Lab Meeting/template.md

 ---

 > *Please add a bullet point with something you'd like lab members' opinion on.
-> You may respond to any of the points before or after the lab meeting, no need to wait until the 1 hour time slot!*
+> You may respond to any of the points before or after the lab meeting, no need to wait until the time slot!*

 *
 *
 *
 *
 *

+:wrench: Logistical Discussions Required
+---
+> *Need to discuss use of equipment or schedule a future event?
+Put a note here.*

+*
+*
+*
+*
+*

 :open_book: Agenda & Notes
 ---

 > *This meeting is an open agenda.
-> The discussion points will be curated from the "things you’d like lab members' opinions on" section above.*
+> The discussion points will be curated from the sections above.
+> The notetaker(s) will add the notes here as we go. :memo:*

 *
 *